Security Advice for Dorm Rooms and Campus Living

 Use the Elevator

-Stairwells can be cramped and isolated, which is why attackers prefer them.
+Stairwells tend to be isolated, which is why attackers prefer them.
 Use the elevator and if you must take the stairs, especially after hours, go with a friend.

 Carry Self-Defense Spray